-The student will complete all portions of the project during the final experiential learning course NURS 7032, and the project will be presented to and evaluated by the student's project team.
-At the completion of the DNP Program, the student will present an evidence-based Translational Research Project that he/she has designed, implemented and evaluated during the program of study.
+The student will complete all portions of the project during the final experiential learning course NURS 7032, and the project will be presented to and evaluated by the student's project team, which also serves at the final competency demonstration.
+At the completion of the DNP Program, the student will present an evidence-based Translational Research Project that he/she has designed, implemented and evaluated during the program of study at Research Day during Colloquium three.